 Dental Tips From Jonesboro, AR

 We understand that knowing something is bad for us isn’t always enough of a reason to compel us to remove it from our diet.
 Regular preventive care is especially important if you have a hard time staying away from some of the foods listed above that are bad for your teeth.
-At Troy Bartels Family Dentistry, we have a team of experienced dental professionals who would be happy to give you additional tips during your preventive care visit.
+At Troy Bartels, DDS, we have a team of experienced dental professionals who would be happy to give you additional tips during your preventive care visit.
 If you’d like more information about how nutrition and oral health intertwine, we invite you to contact our Jonesboro dental office.
 Just send us an email or call our practice directly!